Stackstudio-cloud/NeoCore/replit.md

-# SmartDB Platform
+# NeoCore Platform

 ## Overview

-SmartDB is a modern backend development platform that provides a complete, fully managed infrastructure stack.
-The application is built as a full-stack web application with a React frontend and Express.js backend, showcasing the capabilities of the SmartDB platform through an interactive dashboard interface.
+NeoCore is a modern backend development platform that provides a complete, fully managed infrastructure stack.
+The application is built as a full-stack web application with a React frontend and Express.js backend, showcasing the capabilities of the NeoCore platform through an interactive cyberpunk-themed dashboard interface.

 ## User Preferences